Projects per year

 - Training Parents, Teachers and Practitioners in Emotion-Focused Counselling/Coaching Skills

-- Emotion-Focused Group Therapy
+- Emotion-Focused Therapy for clients with autistic process

 We have collaborative research partnerships with Scottish Autism and HOPE for Autism; AT-Autism and Donaldson School.

-Selected Masters Supervision:
+Selected Masters Supervision (Alumni):

 - Highcock, Kerrie (MEd 2019) on Young Autistic Activists Use of Art for Self-Expression

 - Friedman, Samantha (USA Fulbright Scholarship MSc 2019) on Exploring Outdoor Learning Environments on Emotional Processing Skills in Students with Autism